xmos/xcore_iot/documents/tutorials/freertos/sw_services/dispatcher.rst

 The Dispatcher is a job queue for XCore that can simplify dispatching jobs.
 Two job worker configuration types are supported; threads or interrupt service routines (ISR).
 The thread worker configuration is the most flexible while the ISR worker configuration has the least runtime overhead.

-This document covers the Dispatcher data types, complete with code snippet to demonstrate usage.
+This document covers the Dispatcher concepts and includes code snippets to demonstrate usage.
 A full dispatcher code example is provided at the end of this document.

 **********
 Data Types